-JSC Energo - Pro Georgia ("EPG") was incorporated on 31 July 2006 and is domiciled in Georgia.
-EPG is a joint-stock company limited by shares and was set up in accordance with the Georgian legislation.
+EP Georgia Supply JSC ("EPGS") was incorporated on 14 May 2021 and is domiciled in Georgia.
+EPGS is a joint-stock company limited by shares and was set up in accordance with the Georgian legislation.
+EPGS's principal activity is supply of electricity to regulated customers connected to EPG's network (following the legal unbundling of the Georgian electricity market).
+EPGS's registered address is Zurab Anjaparidze st. 24, 0186 Tbilisi, Georgia.